Nidhi Bahl Updated On: 15 Oct, 2018 16:32 IST

-The Common Entrance Examination for Design (CEED) 2018 has been conducted on January 20, 2018 by IIT Bombay from 10:00 AM to 1:00 PM.
+The Common Entrance Examination for Design (CEED) 2018 was conducted on January 20, 2018 by IIT Bombay from 10:00 AM to 1:00 PM.
 The duration of the exam was three hours and it was conducted in English language.
 CEED is divided into two parts - Part A is meant to test candidates for Part B. On the basis of candidates' performance in Part B, the CEED merit list is prepared.
 While Part A is conducted in online mode, Part B requires the candidates to attempt the examination on an answer sheet.
 Candidates get an hour to attempt Part A (from 10:00 AM to 11:00 AM) and two hours to take Part B (11:00 AM to 1:00 PM ).
 In Part A, students have to face objective type questions (MCQ, MSQ and NAT).
 On the contrary, Part B consists of questions that test candidates' designing and sketching ability.
 Only part B of CEED is considered for preparing the merit list.
 Only those candidates who have been shortlisted based on part A can take Part B of the examination.

-In case candidates face any technical issue at the exam venue, then the exam is conducted again from 2 PM to 5 PM on the same day for the candidates affected in the reserve session.
+In case candidates face any technical issue at the exam venue, then the exam is conducted again from 2 PM to 5 PM on the same day for the candidates affected in the reserved session.

 CEED is conducted for students who wish to pursue M. Des courses offered at the prestigious institutes such as IITs and IISc Bangalore.
-Now that the exam has been conducted, candidates may get an idea of how they performed using CEED 2018 Final Answer Key, which will be released on 4th February, 2018.

 CEED 2017 was conducted on January 22, 2017 from 10 AM to 1 PM by IIT Bombay.
 The result for the same was announced on March 10, 2017.
 CEED comprised of two sections containing objective and subjective type questions respectively.
 Following are the student reactions to the exam.